nfdi4health/ldh-deployment/README.md

 * Basic configuration is done in `.env`.
 You have to change nothing now.
     * COMPOSE_PROJECT_NAME is a prefix for all container names; useful if you have multiple instances of LDH on your host
     * SEEK_PORT is the port you will reach LDH on this host, standard would be localhost:3000
-    * DB_PORT is the port of underlying mysql database; this is optional
+    * DHO_TERMS is the basename of an file overriding the standard term in the user interface - useful e.g. if you prefer "Sponsor" over "Programme" oder "Trial Project" instead of "Project" as in included "clinical-trrials.en.yml"

 * Database configuration is specified in `docker-compose.env`.
 This is created by copying `docker-compose.env.tpl` to `docker-compose.env` and replace `<some-password>` with a password-  either manually or using the openssl command, e.g.